CsteerDevops1/wiki-framework/README.md

 Write current errors and problems in isseus.

-## coreSerice

-The coreService/data/db folder must be created with correct (a+rw ?) mode bits set on it.
-Use docker-compose up --build to start core service on port 5000

-API documentation is on /api/wiki/doc

 ## Description of the project

 Fillable database in wiki format.
 The database fill interface is the telegram bot.
 The database populating interface is a telegram bot.
 Minimum functionality: add material, edit property, add photo, sound file, video clip.
 Display materials on the web site in the form of “MarkDown” or in another format.